 The Van Gogh Museum is also home to restoration and research facilities that shine more light on Van Gogh’s life and give you insight into how he worked.
 You can also learn more about the restoration process as well as the conservation work that goes on.

 Not only for adults, the museum is also popular with kids who can attend fun and interactive art workshops at the museum.
-It’s also open late every Friday, attracting a younger crowd with its DJs, musicians and 22:00 closing time.
+It’s also open late every Friday, attracting a younger crowd with its DJs and musicians until 9 pm closing time.

 Prepare your visit to Van Gogh Museum